The page has been translated by Gen AI.

 • Physical: apply correction factor 1.2 (considering virtualization overhead)

-• Virtualization: correction factor not applied
+• Virtualization: no correction factor applied

 CPU average utilizationAverage CPU utilization of the existing information system